SophonAlpha/Udacity-FEND-Project-Natural-Language-Processing/readme.md

-# Project Evaluate a News Article with Natural Language Processing
+# Evaluate a News Article with Natural Language Processing
 *Udacity Front End Web Developer Nanodegree Program*

-TODOs:

-- deploy on AWS Beanstalk Node.js server

 A simple web app to analyse the content of a news article with natural language processing.
 The user provides the URL to the article in the web form.
 The article content is analysed and the